Nighttime Security Night Vision Devices | A Force Multiplier

 Today’s night vision devices can be used in a variety of ways:

 You can simply hold it to your eye as a monocular viewer.

-Attach it to a purpose made head mount (some come with one).
+Attach it to a purpose made head mount, typically a strap mechanism (some come with one).

 Fasten to a helmet equipped with a night vision device mount.

-Mount it to your rifle in front of your scope.
+Mount it to your rifle with your scope.

-Mount to helmet in conjunction with a DBAL Illuminator mounted to your rifle.
+Mount to helmet in conjunction with a IR Laser also mounted to your rifle.

 Drive a car at night without headlights*

 (*only under ‘end-of-world’ circumstances or on your own property for practice).